We offer 2 packages without thermal stabilization: the package U and the package B.

 The thermistor for temperature measuring is an NTC thermistor with the parameters: R0 = 10 kOhm @ 25C, B = 3600 K.

-Performance of the packages T and E with the LP-type TEC is illustrated in the figure.
-Experimentally measured difference between laser diode temperature and ambient temperature (radiator, 25 C) is shown for various heat load values Q=U*I-Popt.
+The performance of the packages T and E with the LP-type TEC is illustrated in the figure.
+The experimentally measured difference between laser diode temperature and ambient temperature (radiator, 25 C) is shown for various heat load values Q=Vop*Iop-Poptical.

 - The package T is the common design of DIL-14-pins package.
 The 7.5 mm long pins are suitable for soldering into a PCB.
 A laser diode and a TEC release a significant amount of heat during operation.
 For heat removal, the package's "wings" should be attached to a heat sink.
 Thermal resistance between TEC's hot side and "wings" is 2.5 K/W.